mamedev/mame/docs/source/commandline/commandline-all.rst

 **-joystick_map** *<map>* / **-joymap** *<map>*

-    Controls how joystick values map to digital joystick controls.
+    Controls how analog joystick values map to digital joystick controls.

-    Systems such as Pac-Man use a 4-way joystick and will actually exhibit undesired behavior when a diagonal is triggered; in the case of Pac-Man, movement will stop completely at intersections when diagonals are triggered and the game will be considerably harder to play correctly.
-Many other arcade cabinets used 4-way or 8-way joysticks (as opposed to full analog joysticks), so for PC-style true analog joysticks this then needs to be mapped down to the expected 4-way or 8-way digital joystick values.
-This is because MAME accepts all joystick input from your controller as analog data.
+    Systems such as Pac-Man use a 4-way digital joystick and will exhibit undesired behavior when a diagonal is triggered; in the case of Pac-Man, movement will stop completely at intersections when diagonals are triggered and the game will be considerably harder to play correctly.
+Many other arcade cabinets used 4-way or 8-way joysticks (as opposed to full analog joysticks), so for true analog joysticks such as flight sticks and analog thumb sticks, this then needs to be mapped down to the expected 4-way or 8-way digital joystick values.

     To do this, MAME divides the analog range into a 9x9 grid that looks like this: